mahdi-marjani/django-cheatsheet/1-django-beginners.md

 def say_hello(request):
     return render(request, 'say-hello.html', {'name': 'mahdi'})
 ```
-Now, if you send a request to this view, you will receive **Hello mahdi** in response.
+When you send a request to to this view, you will receive **Hello mahdi** in response.
 ### if and else in template:
 &lt;project-name&gt;/templates/say-hello.html:
 ```html